Steel worthy of the best packing on the market

 Valin ArcelorMittal Automotive Steel (VAMA) supplies top-quality steel for lighter and safer cars in China’s Hunan Province.
 With VAMA, Pesmel is continuing its strong entry into the Chinese metal industry.

 In the relatively limited market for highly automated packing lines, Pesmel is able to offer unparalleled capacity.
-In a mill with a total annual capacity of 1.5 million tons, a fast and efficient packing process is an obvious necessity.
+A fast and efficient packing process is an obvious necessity in a mill with a total annual capacity of 1.5 million tons.
 The line was installed in 2014 and reached full-speed production operation after the turn of the year.

-When product quality is of top importance, poor packing is not an option.
+Poor packing is not an option when product quality is of top importance.
 VAMA’s clients in the automotive industry look for high-performance materials that help reduce the weight of vehicles, increase their safety, provide resistance to corrosion, and keep the total cost of vehicle ownership in check.
 Steel that is able to deliver all these qualities is well worth protecting with the best packaging.

 In addition to actual engineering and installation, Pesmel provides training and complete after-sales services, with spare parts and servicing of the systems.
 As well as fast delivery, this also ensures extremely high availability; for VAMA, Pesmel guaranteed availability of 98%.